Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Methodology

-To support fine-grained narrative modeling and multimodal reasoning, we design an annotation schema that captures key visual and textual elements in comic panels.
-These annotations are the foundation for constructing panel-level knowledge graphs, enabling structured linkage between panel content and higher-level narrative abstractions.
+To support multimodal narrative modeling, we define an annotation schema capturing key visual and textual elements within each panel.
+These annotations serve as the input for constructing panel-level graphs and linking to higher-level structures.

-\paragraph{Visual Representation} The visual modality includes information extracted directly from the panel artwork, such as entities, composition, and actions.
-These annotations facilitate symbolic reasoning over spatial and visual narrative cues.

-\textbf{Panel Visual.} Each panel is linked to its image path and, optionally, an encoded representation such as an image embedding.
-This supports future integration with computer vision models and alignment between raw visual input and symbolic structure.

-\textbf{Camera Shot Type.} Following conventions from cinematography, each panel is labeled with a shot type that characterizes its visual framing and narrative function.
-Shot types provide structural cues about panel roles, such as whether they establish context, depict interaction, or emphasize emotion.
-The defined shot types include: